tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Azure Virtual Desktop in the enterprise.md

 Try connecting using another browser or client.

-If issues continue even after you\'ve switched browsers, the problem may not be with your browser, but with your network.
+If issues continue even after you\'ve switched browsers, the problem may not be with your browser but your network.
 We recommend you contact network support.

 **Web client keeps prompting for credentials**